Fort Collins, Colorado: Government

+The mayor is Jennifer Arndt.
 Fort Collins has a council-manager form of government.
 The mayor, who serves a two-year term and stands for election in municipal elections held in April of odd-numbered years, presides over a seven-member City Council.
 The current mayor of Fort Collins is Jeni Arndt, who was elected to a first term in April 2021.
 The six remaining council members are elected from districts for staggered four-year terms; even-numbered districts in April 2023, and odd-numbered districts are up for election in April 2025.

 Fort Collins is the largest city in Colorado's 2nd Congressional district, and is represented in Congress by Representative Joe Neguse (Democrat).
-On the state level, the city lies in the 14th district of the Colorado Senate, represented by Joann Ginal and is split between the 52nd and 53rd districts of the Colorado House of Representatives, represented by Cathy Kipp and Andrew Boesenecker, respectively.
+On the state level, the city lies in the 14th district of the Colorado Senate, represented by Cathy Kipp and is split between the 52nd and 53rd districts of the Colorado House of Representatives, represented by Yara Zokaie and Andrew Boesenecker, respectively.
 All three of Fort Collins' state legislators are Democrats.
 Fort Collins is additionally the county seat of Larimer County, and houses county offices and courts.

 Education

 K–12 public education is provided through Poudre School District (PSD).
 The district operates and manages the public schools in the city of Fort Collins, as well as in the surrounding towns of Wellington, Timnath, Windsor, Laporte and Livermore.
-The district is one of the fastest growing in Northern Colorado, adding 400-500 students — about the size of an elementary school — each year.
+The district is one of the fastest growing in Northern Colorado, adding 400–500 students — about the size of an elementary school — each year.
 To accommodate growth, the district plans to build three new schools in the next few years.

 Poudre School District includes four comprehensive high schools that serve neighborhoods around Fort Collins, including Fort Collins High School, Rocky Mountain High School, Poudre High School, Fossil Ridge High School.
 The district also operates four alternative high schools: Centennial High School, Polaris School for Expeditionary Learning, Poudre Community Academy and Poudre School District Global Academy, a dual in-person/online school.
 Additionally, four public charter schools are chartered through PSD, including Ridgeview Classical Schools, and Liberty Common High School, Mountain Sage Community School and Fort Collins Montessori School.

 The Poudre School District is also home to ten middle schools (Lesher Middle IB World School, Blevins Middle School, Boltz Middle School, Cache La Poudre Middle School, Kinard Core Knowledge Middle School, Lincoln IB World Middle School, Polaris Expeditionary Learning School, Preston Middle School, Webber Middle School, and Wellington Middle School) and 32 elementary schools.

 In addition to PSD schools, several state charter schools serve Fort Collins, including Academy of Arts and Knowledge, Colorado Early Colleges, and Global Village Academy.
 Private schools include Heritage Christian Academy, Rivendell School, and St. Joseph's Catholic School.